 Myth: It is difficult to get people to write reviews

-Ok, nobody is overly eager to spend time writing a review, even if it takes a few minutes.
-Yet, often it is enough to simply ask, especially if you do it right after a successful interaction.
-Again, modern technology plays right into your hand: you can use automated post survey solutions to send email requests nice and easy.
-So, take action now to directly impact the number and freshness of reviews.
+Nobody is overly eager to write a review, even if it takes a few minutes.
+Yet, often it is enough to ask, especially if you do it right after a successful interaction.
+Again, modern technology plays right into your hand: you can use automated post-survey solutions to send email requests nicely and easily.
+So, take action now to impact the number and freshness of reviews directly.
 Positive and detailed reviews go a long way, even when they are few and far in between.

 It may not feel like it at first, but you are in control of your reputation.
 Negative reviews do not spell doom for your brand, despite them being visible to every internet user on the face of the earth.
-To get the ball rolling, come up with a plan on how to steer clear of reputation nightmares.
+To get the ball rolling, devise a plan to steer clear of reputation nightmares.
 Bear in mind your reputation is never set in stone or defined by your strategic documents.

 It all comes down to what you do and say.

 Thus, react promptly to turn every bad situation around.
 Grow from your mistakes and connect with those who have voiced their discontent.
 Following these steps, you should be able to brave the tumultuous digital landscape of today and keep your image sparkly clean.

 You cannot have total control of how your brand is seen online.
 But you can alter it to some extent using online reputation management practices.

 Is having no reputation better than a bad reputation?

 Lack of testimonials and reviews often raises suspicion and can suggest your brand is either unworthy, too new, or shady.
 Modern consumers hold peer opinion in the highest regard.